PHSKC-APDE/claims_data/README.md

 ## Medicaid R package for rapid data analysis
 King County analysts developed the *medicaid* R package to facilitate querying and analyzing the aforementioned analytic-ready eligibility and claims data tables.

-Instructions for installing the *medicaid* package
+Instructions for installing the *medicaid* package:
 1) Make sure devtools is installed (install.packages("devtools")).
 2) Type devtools::install_github("PHSKC-APDE/Medicaid")

-Instructions for updating the *medicaid* package
+Instructions for updating the *medicaid* package:
 1) Simply reinstall the package by typing devtools::install_github("PHSKC-APDE/Medicaid")

-Current functionality of the *medicaid* package (v 0.1.2)
+Current functionality of the *medicaid* package (v 0.1.2):
 - Request an eligibility and demographics-based Medicaid member cohort
 - Request a claims summary (e.g. ED visits, avoidable ED, behavioral health hospital stays) for a member cohort
 - Request coverage group information (e.g. persons with disabilities) and automatically join to a specified data frame
 - Request chronic health condition (e.g. asthma) information and automatically join to a specified data frame
 - Tabulate counts by fixed and looped by variables (i.e. data aggregation), with automatic suppression and other features

-Training
+Training resources:
 R users can view a [training video](https://kc1-my.sharepoint.com/:v:/r/personal/eli_kern_kingcounty_gov/Documents/Shared%20with%20Everyone/Medicaid%20R%20Package%20Training_2018.mp4?csf=1&e=3OydL9) for how to use the *medicaid* package.
 Users can also view the [R script used in the training video](https://github.com/PHSKC-APDE/Medicaid/blob/master/Medicaid%20package%20orientation.R).